 In 1961, Audrey played one of her most demanding roles, the extrovert Holly Golightly in Breakfast at Tiffany’s.
 She said of her role that it was “one of the jazziest of my career,” contrary to her introverted nature and thus quite difficult to pull off.
 However, her performance was one of the most iconic roles of the 1960s.
 The film has retained an enduring popularity to this day.
 In 2006, the “little black dress” from the film was sold in auction for just under half a million pounds.
 (3) The proceeds were given to one of Audrey’s charities.

 In 1959, she stared in The Nun’s Story – quite different to her other roles, this was a challenging portrayal of a young nun, Sister Luke, who trained to be a novice nun before spending time as a missionary in the Congo.
 Sister Luke also faces a painful spiritual dilemma as she returns to Belgium and the Nazi occupation.
 With some parallels to her own life, the film showed the multifaceted acting talents of Audrey Hepburn.

 Audrey Hepburn UNICEF Charity Work

-From 1967, after 15 years in film, she acted only occasionally.
+From 1967, after 15 years in film, Audrey acted only occasionally.
 She spent more time with her family and also working with UNICEF.
 She was appointed as a special ambassador to UNICEF and became actively involved in campaigns to improve conditions for children around the world.

 In 1988 she visited Ethiopia at a camp for children.
 On seeing the poverty and starvation she remarked: